KarimSlama/JobizZ/README.md

 Whether you’re launching your career or seeking the next big opportunity, Jobizz is your go-to companion for professional growth and success.

 🎯 Important Features

-Search your job: Figure out your top five priorities whether it is company culture, salary.
+## Search your job: Figure out your top five priorities whether it is company culture, salary.

 ## Browse jobs list:
 Our job list includes several industries, so you can find the best job.

 ## Apply to the best jobs:
-You can apply to your desired jobs very quickly and easily with ease.
+You can apply for your desired jobs very quickly and easily with ease.

 ## Make your career:
 We help you find your dream job based on your skillset, location, and demand.